 When it comes to football, the NFL’s AFC West Division kicks it old school.
 The AFC West also runs and passes it old school.
 All four teams in the division were original AFL franchises when that league formed in 1960, comprising 50 per cent of the league at the time.
 The AFC West is the only AFC division that is comprised entirely of original AFL teams.
 Though they’ve consistently remained in the same division since the AFL West was formed in 1960, there’s been plenty of movement among these four teams over the years.

 Born the Dallas Texans, in 1963 the franchise relocated and became the Kansas City Chiefs.
 The Chargers played in Los Angeles in 1960 before moving to San Diego the next season.
+They’re now back in Los Angeles.
 The Oakland Raiders took a 13-year sojourn to become the Los Angeles Raiders from 1982-95 before coming back to Oakland.
+And soon they will be on their way to Las Vegas.
 Only the Denver Broncos have maintained the same locale and nickname since the team was born.

 There’s a big what if where the AFC West is concerned.
 In 2002, the NFL realigned from four to six divisions and moved the Seattle Seahawks from the AFC West to the NFC West.